 WHAT IS HOME CARE NURSING & THERAPY SERVICES?

 “Home care” is a simple phrase that encompasses a wide range of health and social services.
-These services are delivered at home to recovering, disabled, chronically or terminally ill persons in need of medical, nursing, social, or therapeutic treatment and/or assistance with the essential activities of daily living.
+These services are delivered at home to recovering, disabled, chronically or terminally ill persons who are considered home bound, requiring home care services, in need of medical, nursing, social, or therapeutic treatment and/or assistance with the essential activities of daily living.

 Generally, home care is appropriate when a patient meets homebound status criteria and needs ongoing care that cannot easily or effectively be provided solely by family and friends.
 More and more older people, choosing to live independent, non-institutionalized lives, receive home care services as their physical capabilities diminish.
-Younger adults who are disabled or recuperating from acute illness are choosing home care whenever possible.
-Adult patients diagnosed with terminal illness can also be cared for at home, receiving compassion and maintaining dignity.
-As hospital stays decrease, increasing numbers of patients need highly skilled services after returning home.
-Other adult patients are able to remain at home from the outset, receiving safe and effective care in the comfort of their own homes.
+Patients with a qualifying diagnosis can receive quality care in the comfort of their home.

 CERTIFIED HOME HEALTH AGENCY